pdarpan/Script-to-Automate-to-Start-Stop-EC2-instance-using-tags/README.md

-# AWS Lambda EC2 Instance Scheduler

 ## Overview
 This repository contains AWS Lambda functions to automatically start and stop EC2 instances on a schedule using tags.
-The solution helps optimize costs by running instances only when needed.
+The solution helps optimize costs by running instances having tags only when needed.

 ## Repository Contents
 - `start_ec2.py`: Lambda function to start tagged EC2 instances